Connect with us

 So, who was Ezra Jack Keats?
 He was an American writer and illustrator of children’s books.
 He won the Caldecott Medal for his illustrations in The Snowy Day, a book that celebrates the joy of a winter day and diversity.
 He is best known for introducing multiculturalism into mainstream American children’s literature, probably due to his being born to Polish-Jewish immigrants.

-Despite winning many for drawing while in high school, Keats was unable to attend art school due to the of his father.
+Despite winning many awards for drawing while in high school, Keats was unable to attend art school due to the death of his father.
 Instead, he used his natural artistic talent after being drafted into the military during World War II, where he designed camouflage for the U.S. Air Force.
-He continued illustrating and his work appeared in a variety of magazines, Reader's Digest, New York Times Book Review and Playboy.
+He continued illustrating and his work appeared in a variety of magazines, including Reader’s Digest, New York Times Book Review and Playboy.

 When he started illustrating children’s books, he found his niche.
 Keats died in 1983 at the age of 67.

-On August 19, she will speak at the Mississippi Book Festival on a panel at 1:30pm in the Old Supreme Court inside the Capitol building.
+On August 19, she will speak at the Mississippi Book Festival on a panel at 1:30pm in the Old Supreme Court inside the state Capitol building.
 Other authors on the same panel include Wayne Flynt (Afternoons with Harper Lee) and Maryemma Graham (The House Where My Soul Lives).
-The panel will be moderated by Preselfannie McDaniels, a professor of English at State University.
+The panel will be moderated by Preselfannie McDaniels, a professor of English at Jackson State University.
 All authors on the panel will be available to sign their books at the book signing tent on the Capitol lawn at 3:00pm.

 “This has been a fun ride,” says Virginia.
 “I have been to the Mississippi Book Festival every year they’ve had it, and I had no idea that I would one day be a panelist.”